loopbackio/loopback.io/pages/en/lb3/Application-generator.md

 : Configure the app for deployment to IBM Cloud.
 With this option, the tool will present   additional prompts for generating IBM Cloud application artifacts.

 `--explorer`
 : Add Loopback Explorer to the project.
-Default is true.
+If `lb` and `slc loopback` commands are used, the default is true, otherwise the default is false.

 `-n, --name <name>`
 : Only with IBM API Connect developer toolkit; specify name of LoopBack application project.